December 5, 2018:

 October 16, 2018:

-The drafting of the St. Kateri and St. Francis Xavier icons onto full scale grids was taken care of, and then transferred the images onto their panels.
-After more adjustments, I completed inking in today.
+The drafting for the St. Kateri and St. Francis Xavier icons onto full scale grids was taken care of, and then transferred onto their panels.
+After more adjustments, I completed inking them in today.

 October 8, 2018:

 Not having any clear wall space that I can work the designs for the 8 icons of this size (30"x48"), and with the limited work space which was my living room, I had to construct a surface which could lean against the bay window end of the room; sitting on the floor and with extension to clear the vertical bind valence.
 This way.
 I can work out the drafting grid on the one sheet of paper, not having to redraft for each icon, and work the designs on vellum racing paper.
 This also avoids not being able to erase corrected lines when you prepare the design directly into the gesso (which also leaves lines into the gesso).

 It has been confirmed that the first 2 icons will be:

 - St. Kateri Tekakwitha

 I'm in the process of preparing the first 2 panels for the commission.
 They are heavier because of their size and the rounded tops add some extra challenges in wrapping the muslin, but in spite of these challenges, and the limited space to prep two at the same time, and the cooler weather which slows the drying time, they are moving along.
 After another sanding tomorrow, I have another 5 coats of gesso to do.